 Papery thin tunic keeps bulbs from drying out

-The scale leaves provide food storage, and they also protect the flowering shoot.
+In addition to providing food storage, the scale leaves also protect the flowering shoot.
 This vital part of the bulb contains all of the future leaves and flowers.
-During the winter months, the flowering shoot slowly grows upwards within the bulb, eventually developing into a stem.
+During the winter months, the flowering shoot grows slowly upwards within the bulb.
+Eventually, it develops into a stem.

-Finally, at a pre-determined time in the spring, the leaves break through the soil.
-Then, approximately one month later, the flowering shoot begins to appear.
+Sometime in winter, the leaves break through the soil.
+Then, approximately one month later, the flowering shoots begin to appear.

 At this stage in the process, the key thing to remember is: the flowers develop independently of the leaves.

 This means that even if your bulbs (specifically, leaves) come up early, the flowering shoots still need time (between 5 and 7 weeks) to develop.
 And before that happens, your bulbs have most likely weathered the warm spell and resumed dormancy.

 So if you see leaves poking up out of the ground too early, don’t worry.
 A cold snap may cause them to yellow and die back, but the bulb will wait things out and send up new growth once things warm back up again.

 WAYS TO SLOW BULBS FROM COMING UP TOO EARLY

 There are a few strategies, however, that you can implement now to slow things down while providing an extra layer of protection to the flowering shoot.